-Falls cause devastating injuries for many older adults that lead to fracture, bed rest, loss of muscle, and that downward spiral costs millions annually.
+Falls cause devastating injuries for many older adults that lead to fractures, bed rest, and loss of muscle, and that downward spiral costs millions annually.

 That’s no surprise.

-Balance exercises alone won’t help you prevent falls – you need fast-twitch muscle.
+Balance exercises alone won’t help you prevent falls – you need fast-twitch muscles.
 If you’ve lost it, you can get it back.

 You rely on fast-twitch muscles for reaction skills.
 For example, when it’s a little slippery, or you catch your toe on the rug, you can react quickly and right yourself if you have fast-twitch fibers.
 If you’re not training specifically for them, you’re at greater risk of falling, even at 50, let alone decades later.